 Although I can’t prove that GMOs were making me sick, I feel a lot better now than I did a decade ago.

-I also attribute my good health to prayer and a lot of natural remedies, which I still use.
+I also attribute my good health to prayer, good homeopathic care and a lot of natural remedies.

 But the GMOs definitely had to go.
 Here’s why.

 Why Genetically Modified Food?

 Genetic engineering just seems like a bad idea, even before you realize why it’s done.
 I believe it’s impossible to improve upon what God has created